pepeiborra/hls-tutorial/README.md

  */
 ```

+To keep things simple our plugin won't make use of the unresolved facility, embedding the command directly in the code lens.

 ## The explicit imports plugin

-Our plugin wants to provide code lenses, and as we have seen this involves a command provider too.
+To provide code lenses, our plugin must define a code lens provider as well as a Command handler.
-Looking at `Ide.Plugin.Eval`, we see the convenience `defaultPluginDescriptor` function is used
+The code at `Ide.Plugin.Eval` shows how the convenience `defaultPluginDescriptor` function is used
-to bootstrap things and modified to add the plugin providers:
+to bootstrap the plugin and how to add the desired providers:

 ```haskell
 descriptor :: PluginId -> PluginDescriptor